Located on the western shore of the sea of Galilee, this city is one of the Holiest Jewish cities for almost 2000 years.

 And their border was… “

 There are few references of Tiberias of Jesus visiting or acting in the city , which is initially surprising (the city was the capital of the area).
 This is due to the fact that there was a small Jewish presence in the city at its beginning.

 The city is referred in the context of the “sea of Tiberias”, another name for the sea of Galilee after the city gained it fame and importance.

-23: Howbeit there came other boats from Tiberias nigh unto the place where they did eat bread, after that the Lord had given thanks.
+“After these things Jesus went over the sea of Galilee, which is the sea of Tiberias….
+Howbeit there came other boats from Tiberias nigh unto the place where they did eat bread, after that the Lord had given thanks”.